fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 Test coverage is really important, with each major gem update you can potentially break your application, so having a test suite in shape can help you catch errors and fix them as soon as possible.

 We use [siimplecov](https://github.com/colszowka/simplecov).
 Simplecov is a neat tool that can help you see your test suite coverage percent.
-You could configure simplecov to fail if test coverage don'r met a minimum coverage threshold.
+You could configure SimpleCov to fail if test coverage does not meet a minimum coverage threshold.

 ```ruby
 # rails_helper.rb